-A career as an RDH (registered dental hygienist) can be extremely rewarding on multiple levels.
-You get to help patients achieve and maintain a beautiful, healthy smile and you work in a hands-on environment in a way that really lets you make a difference to people’s everyday lives.
+A career as an RDH (Registered Dental Hygienist) can be extremely rewarding on multiple levels.
+You get to help patients maintain a beautiful, healthy smile and you work in a hands-on environment in a way that really lets you make a difference.
 As a dental hygiene professional, your skills, abilities and knowledge are in high demand in dental practices across the country.

-But despite the growing demand, many registered dental hygienists still struggle to find work.
-If you’re in this position, instead of looking for regular employment within a single practice, it’s worth branching out and considering working as a temp on a freelance basis.
-Not only will working this way help you earn more money and grow your skillset, but it will also give you more freedom over your working life.
+If you’re struggling to find work, instead of looking for regular employment within a single practice, it’s worth branching out and considering temp work on a freelance basis.
+Not only will this way help you earn more money and grow your skill set, but it will also give you more freedom over your working life.

-Working as a licensed oral health care professional in multiple practices will involve with dealing will all kinds of different colleagues.
-Working closely with a variety of diverse personalities will require you to improve your communication skills, something which will happen naturally and exponentially when you work as an RDH (registered dental hygienist) temp.
+Working as a licensed oral health care professional in multiple practices will involve dealing with all kinds of different colleagues.
+Working closely with a variety of diverse personalities will require you to improve your communication skills, something that happens naturally and exponentially when you work as an RDH temp.

 Having excellent communication skills is one of the most important abilities you can have as a dental hygienist and it will be greatly appreciated at every practice you work in.

-When you work in one dental practice, there’s a good chance you’ll be handling the same type of patients time and time again and will only use a fraction of your skills.
-But if you’re regularly moving between practices (for example a pediatric practice one week and a periodontal specialist practice the next week) you’ll get to exercise, explore and sharpen skills that would otherwise have gone unused and ultimately forgotten.
+When you work in one dental practice, there’s a good chance you’ll be handling the same type of patients time and time again, only using a fraction of your skills.
+But if you’re regularly moving between practices (for example a pediatric practice one week and a periodontal specialist practice the next) you’ll get to exercise, explore, and sharpen skills that would otherwise have gone unused and ultimately forgotten.

 When you work on a temporary basis, you have the freedom to decide how many hours you work.
 This means if you want to go back to school and earn additional qualifications, you can—without upsetting your employer or risking being fired.
-Adding more skills onto your resume means you can charge a higher hourly rate and you’ll have more placement opportunities.
+Adding more skills onto your resume means you can charge a higher hourly rate and you’ll have more agile dental job opportunities.

 Beginning a new career in any industry can be scary and beginning a role as a dental hygienist is no exception.
 People first starting out tend to undervalue their time, skills and abilities, resulting in a loss of income and poor job satisfaction.
 When you work as a temp dental hygienist, you’ll be exposed to many different practices and will have to play the role of the “new person” on a regular basis.

 When you’ve done it a couple of times, you’ll get used to being the newbie in the office and your confidence will soar.
-You’ll quickly become more comfortable with introducing yourself to your colleagues and patients and will be able to adapt to new work environments seamlessly.
-You’ll soon learn how to be truly adaptable, professional and successful, all without sacrificing your values as a hygienist.
+You’ll quickly become more comfortable with introducing yourself to your colleagues and patients and will be able to seamlessly adapt to new work environments.
+You’ll soon learn how to be truly adaptable, professional, and successful, all without sacrificing your values as a hygienist.

 When you feel confident about your professional self, you’ll be happy to charge a higher rate and only accept temporary placements in dental practices that deserve your skills.

 Everyone has different preferences and expectations.
-Temping is a great way to get a feel for dental practices that aren’t suitable, as well as those that you’d love to have a permanent position in.
+Temping is a great way to get a feel for dental practices that aren’t suitable, as well as those where you’d love to have a permanent position.

 If you like the sound of what you’ve read and you’re ready to embrace working on a temp basis, avoid working for a traditional RHD temp agency.
-These agencies take a cut of your hourly rate, they decide where you work and they decide how many hours you work.
-You can read more about the disadvantages of working with a traditional RDH temp agency here.
+These agencies take a cut of your hourly rate, they decide where you work, and they decide how many hours you work.